metafacture/metafacture-tutorial/11_MARC_to_Dublin_Core.md

-# TODO : Lesson 11 : From MARC to Dublin Core as loud JSON-LD
+# Lesson 11 : From MARC to Dublin Core as loud JSON-LD
-TODO: Use better example. https://github.com/metafacture/metafacture-examples/blob/master/Swissbib-Extensions/MARC-CSV/
+TODO: Use better example.
+But the following is missing isbns: https://github.com/metafacture/metafacture-examples/blob/master/Swissbib-Extensions/MARC-CSV/

 Today we will look a bit further into MARC processing with Metafacture.
 We already saw a bit of MARC processing in and today we will show you how to transform MARC records into Dublin Core and providing the data as linked open usable data.